Charles Cornwallis, 1st Marquess Cornwallis: Diplomacy and war with Mysore

 When the war broke out, Cornwallis negotiated alliances with the Marathas and Hyderabad.
 Cornwallis ascended the Eastern Ghats to reach the Deccan Plateau in February 1791.
 After successfully besieging Bangalore, Cornwallis then joined forces with Hyderabadi forces that he described as "extremely defective in almost every point of military discipline", and their presence in the army ultimately presented more difficulties than assistance.
 These forces then marched toward the Mysorean capital at Seringapatam, compelling Tipu to retreat into the city at the Battle of Arakere on 15 May.
 Dwindling provisions, exacerbated by Tipu's slash-and-burn tactics, forced Cornwallis to abandon the idea of besieging Seringapatam that season, so he retreated to Bangalore.

 In January 1792 the army, now well-provisioned, set out for Seringapatam.
 Arriving before the city on 5 February, Cornwallis quickly eliminated Tipu's defensive positions outside the city, and then began siege operations.
 Tipu requested negotiations on 23 February, and peace was agreed on 18 March.
 Cornwallis and his allies demanded the cession of half of the Mysorean territory, much of which went to the allies.
 As a guarantee of Tipu's performance, two of his sons were delivered to Cornwallis as hostages.
 Cornwallis and other British commanders, in a move appreciated by their soldiers, donated prize money awarded them to be distributed among the rank and file.

 For his success in conducting the war, Cornwallis was created Marquess Cornwallis in 1792, although he did not learn of it until the following year.
-He returned to England the following year, and was succeeded by Sir John Shore.
+He departed for England in October 1793, and was succeeded by Sir John Shore.

 Master of the Ordnance

 Upon his return to Britain in 1794, he found it militarily engaged in the French Revolutionary Wars.
-After he was sent on an ultimately fruitless diplomatic mission to stop the fighting, he was appointed master of the ordnance, a post he held until 1798.
+After he was sent on an ultimately fruitless diplomatic mission to stop the fighting, he was appointed Master of the Ordnance, a post he held until 1798.
 In this position he was responsible for much of the British Army's military infrastructure, overseeing its storage depots and supply infrastructure, as well as commanding its artillery and engineering forces.
 He oversaw improvements to Britain's coastal defences, and was able to expand Woolwich Academy's artillery training program to address a significant shortage of qualified artillery officers.
 His attempts to significantly reform the military were hampered by the ongoing war.